Getting Started

 is exposed to users in the guardrail configuration UI.
 This is a human-readable label.- Specific models and configuration options are available here.

-- Jaxon Guardrails uses the LiteLLM proxy to decouple the guardrails from any single provider's LLM offerings.
+- The Jaxon platform uses the LiteLLM proxy to decouple the guardrails from any single provider's LLM offerings.

 - It is required that a default model named